Testing Jspreadsheet in React with Jest

 }

-This configuration ensures JSDOM will emulate the DOM environment required to run Jspreadsheet within Jest.
+This configuration enables JSDOM to provide the DOM environment required for Jspreadsheet operations.

 Step 4: Create a Test